 The foregoing analysis shows that the Farmers Branch Police Department is fully in compliance with all relevant Texas laws concerning racial profiling, including the existence of a formal policy prohibiting racial profiling by its officers, officer training and educational programs, a formalized complaint process, and the collection of data in compliance with the law.
-Finally, internal records indicate that during 2014 the department received 2 complaints that could be categorized as involving some type of racial profiling.
-Upon investigation, both complaints were unfounded.
+Finally, internal records indicate that during 2016 the department received one complaint that could be categorized as involving some type of racial profiling.
+Upon investigation, the complaint was resolved with no finding of fact.

-In addition to providing summary reports and analysis of the data collected by the Farmers Branch Police Department in 2014, this report also included an extensive presentation of some of the limitations involved in the level of data collection currently required by law and the methodological problems associated with analyzing such data for the Farmers Branch Police Department as well as police agencies across Texas.
+In addition to providing summary reports and analysis of the data collected by the Farmers Branch Police Department in 2016, this report also included an extensive presentation of some of the limitations involved in the level of data collection currently required by law and the methodological problems associated with analyzing such data for the Farmers Branch Police Department as well as police agencies across Texas.
 The Farmers Branch Police Department should continue its educational and training efforts within the department on racial profiling.
 Finally, the department should continue to conduct periodic evaluations of individual officers to assess whether or not an officer is engaging in racial profiling.
 Indeed, the Deputy Chief over the Patrol Division receives a monthly report illustrating each officer's traffic stops.
 The report is analyzed by the Deputy Chief for any anomalies.
 It is recommended that this practice continue.
 The final section of this report includes required TCOLE reporting information by Texas law enforcement organizations.